iamvickyav/student-to-software-developer/README.md

 ---

 ### Faculty Details
 Currently, myself (@IamVickyAV on Twitter) is the only faculty member.
-I will try to add my friends who are interested in this initiative in coming days
+Few of my friends who expressed interest in this initiative will join in coming days

 ---